regl-project/regl/README.md

 For more info on how to use npm, [check out the official docs](https://docs.npmjs.com/).

 #### Standalone script tag
-You can also use `regl` as a prebuilt script.
+You can also use `regl` as a standalone script if you are really stubborn.
 The most recent versions can be found under the [releases tab](releases).
 To do this, add the following script tag to your HTML:

 ```html
 <script src="[some cdn tbd]/regl.min.js"></script>